 6.2 The parties acknowledge that:

-6.2.1 if the Supplier processes any personal data on the Customer’s behalf when performing its obligations under this Agreement, as between the Supplier and the Customer, the Customer is the data controller and the Supplier is the data processor for the purposes of the Data Protection Legislation (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation).
+6.2.1 if the Supplier processes any personal data on the Customer’s behalf when performing its obligations under this Agreement, as between the Supplier and the Customer, the Customer is the Data Controller and the Supplier is the Data Processor for the purposes of the Data Protection Legislation.
+In this clause 6 Data Controller, Personal Data and Data Processor have the meanings as defined in the Data Protection Legislation.

-6.2.2 the personal data may be transferred or stored outside the European Economic Area and the United Kingdom or the country where the Customer, the Authorised Users or the Customer Clients are located in order to carry out the Services and the Supplier’s other obligations under this Agreement.
+6.2.2 Subject to clause 6.4.1 the Personal Data may be transferred or stored outside the European Economic Area and the United Kingdom or the country where the Customer, the Authorised Users or the Customer Clients are located in order to carry out the Services and the Supplier’s other obligations under this Agreement.

 6.3 Without prejudice to the generality of clause 6.1, the Customer will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the Personal Data to the Supplier for the duration and purposes of this Agreement so that the Supplier may lawfully use, process and transfer the Personal Data in accordance with this Agreement on the Customer’s behalf and, without limitation, the Customer shall ensure that all Customer Clients have been informed of, and have given and maintained their consent to permit access, monitoring, use and disclosure of all Customer Client Content by the Customer or the Supplier in accordance with this Agreement.